 “Now concerning the collection for the saints, as I gave order to the churches of Galatia, so also do you.
-Upon the first day of the week let each one of you lay by him in store, as he may prosper, that no collections be made when I come” (1 Corinthians 16:1-2 ASV).
-There are several important elements in this context.
+Upon the first day of the week let each one of you lay by him in store, as he may prosper, that no collections be made when I come” (1 Cor.
+16:1-2 ASV).

-The term “order” denotes a command (Danker, 237; cf. Matthew 11:1; Luke 8:55; 17:9-10, etc.) — not a mere “urging,” as alleged in the article under review.
+The term “order” denotes a command (Danker, 237; cf. Mt.
+11:1; Lk.
+8:55; 17:9-10, etc.) — not a mere “urging,” as alleged in the article under review.
 Christian giving is not an option; it is an obligation.

 In this connection, it must be emphasized that “giving” is the only authorized method for financing the work of the church of God.
 The church, as an organized body, is not authorized to operate businesses, conduct pay-at-the-door concerts, etc. The kingdom of Christ is not a commercial enterprise.

-Second, the Christian is to contribute every Sunday.
+The Christian is to contribute every Sunday.
 The Greek text reads, “[U]pon the first day of every week . . .” (see NASB, ESV).
 Moreover, the verb “lay by” is a present tense form, suggesting a regular, intermittent activity.
 Each week the Christian is blessed with prosperity, he/she must give for the support of the Lord’s work.